Lighthouses of Bangladesh

 view.
 The lighthouse appears to be a twin of the St. Martin's Island lighthouse.
 The Admiralty

 it in a Notice to Mariners in February 2005.
 The original masonry

 lighthouse had a height of about 34 m (111 ft) and a focal plane of 37 m

-that it has gone to sea due to beach erosion, and that a portion of it remains
+(121 ft).
+It has gone to sea due to beach erosion, and some sources report that a portion of it remains

 visible at low tide.
 Kutubdia is an island about 30 km (19 mi) long, located

 just off the coast about 50 km (30 mi) south of Chittagong.
 It is fairly